21 best computer science books for beginners

 - The content made for beginners has some material that may be hard for those without experience to understand.

 Unlike the book we just looked at, this one reads more like a traditional textbook.
+If you are taking computer science classes, this is one of the best computer science books for beginners.
 It is part of the classic O’Reilly programming book lineup (this is a series for developers that’s been around for decades), so it’s been vetted well.
 This book may be OK for beginners in Python who have experience with similar languages.
 However, its content is more geared towards intermediate developers.

 Like most O’Reilly books, it dives right into how to do some fairly complex operations in Python and sometimes reads more like a reference book than a tutorial.
 It covers the basic Python data model, data structures in Python, functions, objects in Python, and the infamous “metaprogramming” of Python.
 All-in-all, it has a great deal of information for those who are competent in Python already but want to learn some of the higher-level features.